John Henry Hopkins: Family

 Charles Jerome Hopkins was known intimately as "Charlie" and professionally as "Jerome."
 He was born April 4, 1836, in Burlington, Vermont.
 He soon developed a talent for music.
 Except for one year at the University of Vermont, he was educated at home.
 Hopkins became a well-known organist, composer, and musical educator and essayist.
 He married Sarah Lucinda Lee in 1869, who died October 23, 1876.
 They had no children.

 Jerome lived and worked most of his life in New York, City.
 For five years, he was a professor at Cooper Union in New York City.
 He was, also, organist at St. Ann's Church, Brooklyn.
-Jerome served as editor of several music publications.Cyclopedia of Music and Musicians: Easter-Mystères (C. Scribner's Sons, 1899), 288.
+Jerome served as editor of several music publications.

 Jerome traveled throughout the United States.
 He gave concerts and lecture-concerts in one hundred and twelve cities.
 In 1866, he founded and maintained his New York Free Orpheon Choral School for Children.
 In 1867, he originated piano lecture-concerts for lyceums.
 He was the first musician in America who trained children to sing Handel's "Hallelujah Chorus."

 In 1874, Jerome's orchestral music was played at The Crystal Palace in London.
 This was a first for an American musician.
 In 1885, his chamber music was played at Liszt's house in Weimar, Germany.
 In addition to songs, secular and sacred, two symphonies, and three operas, he has published First Book of Church Music (1860); a class-book of notation study (1865); and Second Book of Church Music (1867).